Corporations have their lobbyists in Washington, D.C. The people need advocates too.

 Our boards of directors work in tandem to plan Public Citizen’s future and adjust to the ever-changing present.
 Public Citizen Foundation board members focus on research and public education, while Public Citizen Inc. board members focus on lobbying and organizing.

-In the halls of power, Public Citizen has represented citizens for nearly two generations – through the awakening of the consumer movement; the struggle for health, safety and environmental and marketplace safeguards in the 1960s and the 1970s; the corporate backlash of the 1980s and 1990s; and into the new millennium’s fight against abuses of globalization.
-The organization has battled for patients who are prescribed dangerous drugs, workers exposed to toxic chemicals, motorists with unsafe vehicles, voters with corrupt representatives, citizens exploited by energy companies and many more.
+In the halls of power, Public Citizen has represented citizens for nearly two generations – through the awakening of the consumer movement; the struggle for health, safety, environmental, and marketplace safeguards in the 1960s and the 1970s; the corporate backlash of the 1980s and 1990s; financialization and corporate globalization in the 2000s and 2010s, and the abuses of Big Tech and monopoly power in the 2020s.
+The organization has battled for patients who are prescribed dangerous drugs, workers exposed to toxic chemicals, motorists with unsafe vehicles, voters with corrupt representatives, citizens exploited by energy companies, and more.

 “Public Citizen, the Sentinel of Democracy,” a book published in 2016, takes readers through the years and highlights the most salient accomplishments by the first generation of Public Citizen leaders – achievements that have altered the American marketplace, government and political culture in ways that reverberate today.